The Nasal Skeleton

 The ethmoid contributes to the central portion of nasal septum.
 It is one of the most complex bones in the human body, and its structure is beyond the scope of this article, however more information can be found here.
 The anterior and posterior parts are formed by the septal cartilage and vomer bone respectively.

 The floor of the nasal cavity is formed by the hard palate, separating it from the oral cavity.
 The hard palate consists of the palatine bone posteriorly, and the palatine process of the maxilla anteriorly.
-The cribriform plate of the ethmoid bone forms the posterior roof.
+The cribriform plate of the ethmoid bone forms the roof of the nasal cavity.

 Clinical Relevance: Nasal Fracture